How to Handle Mandated Nurse Overtime

-Nurses fill an important role in patient care, and the increasing need for qualified RNs has left some facilities short on the trained medical staff.
+Nurses fill an important role in patient care, and the increasing need for qualified RNs has left some facilities short on trained medical staff.
 Mandated nurse overtime has been a common solution, but some say this puts an unfair burden on these caring professionals.
 Learn all about mandated nurse overtime, the benefits, and the drawbacks, and find out what you can do if you're affected by this growing trend.

 What Is Mandated Nurse Overtime

 The Pros Of Mandated Nurse Overtime

 From the hospital's perspective, and sometimes the patients it cares for, mandated nurse overtime is an easy solution to staffing shortages.
 Requiring nurses to work overtime when needed ensures there is always the necessary number of RNs on hand without the inconvenience of hiring additional staff.
 This lets the hospital limit the nursing roster to the number needed to fill each full-time shift, benefiting those nurses by guaranteeing them full hours each week.
-For facilities in rural areas with a small applicant pool or those that can't afford hiring additional employees as a precaution, mandated overtime solves temporary staffing shortages so incoming patients can receive the care they need.
+For facilities in rural areas with a small applicant pool or those that can't afford to hire additional employees as a precaution, mandated overtime solves temporary staffing shortages so incoming patients can receive the care they need.
 Nurses who don't mind working long hours to collect the additional overtime pay can also benefit from this arrangement.

 The Cons Of Mandated Nurse Overtime